cwrenhold/devc-nvim-commands/README.md

 This script is very simple and does not handle any complex cases.
 Due to this, it assumes that your configuration is in the standard location (`~/.config/nvim`) and that we don't need to worry about sharing state or anything like that.

+# Known issues

+This script currently relies on the dev container CLI connecting to the container and the container reporting its container ID using its `hostname`.
+This is not a reliable way to get the container ID, and so this script may fail in some cases.
+An example of where this is the case if the container is linked to another container in a docker compose configuration using a `network_mode` of `service:container_name` or similar.